3rd Generation Iowan Returns Home to Guide Breathwork Meditation Journey

 If your body vibrates from head to toe, that is expected.
 You may feel tingling in your wrists and hands, or vibrations in your tailbone – that is all totally normal.

-Today the breath will be psychedelic for you.
+Today the breath will be divine for you.

 I teach breathwork to help people open up their hearts, minds, and lives.